 Are you dazzled by neuroscience and the brain’s capacity to rewire across the lifespan?

-I created Your Brain Health and my accompanying online program The Neuroscience Academy so you can discover, understand and implement evidence-based neuroscience strategies into your life and work.
-Yes, I err on the side of science, but with a good dose of warmth and humility.
+I created Your Brain Health and my accompanying online program The Neuroscience Academy so you can discover and implement evidence-based neuroscience strategies into your life and work.
+I believe my talent is blending evidence with heart.
+Yes, I do err on the side of science, but with a good dose of warmth and humility.

 About Dr Sarah McKay DPhil

 I’m a neuroscientist, science communicator, and the founder of The Neuroscience Academy.

 I grew up in Christchurch, New Zealand, and here is the rather long winded story of how I ended up doing what I do …